Counselling for Better Self Esteem

 We could describe self-esteem as “how we feel about ourselves”.
-It’s how we value ourselves independently of the world, and how we feel about what we are capable of doing.
+It’s how we value ourselves independently of the world.
+It is how we feel about what we are capable of doing.

-How we feel about ourselves may shift up and down on a daily basis, depending on the situation in which we find ourselves.
+How we feel about ourselves may shift on a daily basis, depending on the situation in which we find ourselves.
 As emotional beings, it is natural to react to any given situation.
-However, depending on whether we have good or poor self-esteem, the same circumstances may either be recognised as just another situation in life that we must deal with, or be perceived as a personally devastating event.
+However, we will perceive the same circumstances completely differently, depending on whether we have good or poor self-esteem.
+We may recognize these events as just another situation in life that we must deal with, or we perceive it as a personally devastating event.

 Usually stemming from childhood, self-esteem is one factor that influences whether or not we live the life that we desire.
-As children, we develop healthy and positive self-esteem and confidence when we receive an appropriate amount of recognition and genuine praise for our accomplishments.
+As children, we develop healthy and positive self-esteem and confidence from our primary caregivers.
+We feel happy when we receive an appropriate amount of recognition and genuine praise for our accomplishments.

 When we are not able to do something, we are encouraged to try again, and not let the failure get us down.
 When we make a mistake, we are neither berated nor humiliated.
 Rather, we are encouraged to evaluate the consequences, and use the opportunity to learn.